-PwC has prepared an independent auditor's report dated February 28, 2023 in respect of the Company's consolidated financial statements with accompanying notes as at December 31, 2022 and December 31, 2021 and for the years ended December 31, 2022 and December 31, 2021.
-PwC has advised that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of Ontario.
+PwC has prepared an independent auditor's report dated March 5, 2024 in respect of the 2023 Consolidated Financial Statements, which are referred to herein.
+PwC has advised that it is independent with respect to the Company within the meaning of the Chartered Professional Accountants of Ontario CPA Code of Professional Conduct.